JuliaPackageComparisons/JuliaPackageComparisons.github.io/pages/triangulations_or_tesselations.md

 - [TetGen.jl](https://github.com/JuliaGeometry/TetGen.jl): This is for Delaunay tetrahedralisation, wrapping [TetGen](https://wias-berlin.de/software/index.jsp?id=TetGen).
 - [GMT.jl](https://github.com/GenericMappingTools/GMT.jl): A wrapper of [GMT](https://github.com/GenericMappingTools/gmt), allowing for [unconstrained Delaunay triangulations in two dimensions](https://www.generic-mapping-tools.org/GMTjl_doc/documentation/modules/triangulate/index.html#triangulate), and for [spherical triangulation, i.e. triangulation of points lying on a sphere](https://www.generic-mapping-tools.org/GMTjl_doc/documentation/modules/sphtriangulate/index.html#sphtriangulate).

-Note that many of these are likely not maintained anymore - the last commit dates are, going from more to less recent:
+Note that many of these are likely not maintained anymore - as of Sep 13, 2023, the last commit dates are, going from more to less recent:

 - DelaunayTriangulation.jl: Sep 13, 2023
 - VoronoiDelaunay.jl: Jun 28, 2023 (This commit was to add a note that the package is only in maintenance mode)